What’s A Sustainable Diet?

 57% of greenhouse gas emissions from agriculture come from animal production.

 Eat Locally: Where your food comes from matters when you’re trying to reduce your greenhouse gas emissions.
-While it isn’t possible to avoid all foods that have come from half-way around the world, there are conscious steps you can take to shop locally.
+While it isn’t possible to avoid all foods that have come from halfway around the world, there are conscious steps you can take to shop locally.
 One way is to visit your local farmers’ markets and support your local farmers.
 They produce seasonal veggies and fruits that you can purchase through a CSA or farm stand.
-Some large grocery stores even have sections dedicated to local farmers and producers where you can shop these sections with ease knowing that these foods were grown just a few miles away.
+Some large grocery stores even have sections dedicated to local farmers and producers where you can shop these sections with ease, knowing that these foods were grown just a few miles away.

 Reduce Your Food Waste: We throw out a lot of food.
-In landfills this waste decomposes slowly while emitting greenhouse gases into the atmosphere.
-But, it doesn’t have to be this way.
+In landfills, this waste decomposes slowly while emitting greenhouse gases into the atmosphere.
+But it doesn’t have to be this way.
 Look for ways to reduce your food waste at home and while eating out.
 Create a shopping list to avoid buying items that you don’t need at the grocery store.
-Save food scraps from fresh fruits, vegetables and herbs to compost in your garden or through your local supplier.
+Save food scraps from fresh fruits, vegetables, and herbs to compost in your garden or through your local supplier.
 And, see where you can give food away to those in need instead of allowing food to go bad and to waste.

 Read more about sustainable eating: